-You may wonder why active and recovering substances users often run away from loved ones trying to “Save” them.
-No one feels good when they feel bullied and managed.
+Why do active and recovering substances users often run away from loved ones trying to “Save” them?
+The truth is, no one feels good when they feel bullied and managed.
 Caring doesn’t feel like love when it comes in the form of someone telling you what to do.
-Find other solutions when what you’re doing doesn’t work.
+When a loved one leaves you, find other solutions when what you’re doing doesn’t work.

 Professionals Are Trained To Manage Addiction Family Members Are Not

 You may be offering solutions with the best of intentions, only to have your at-risk loved one calling you a mean bully (or a lot worse) as he slams the door on his way out.
 It’s like being left at the altar.
 Except worse.
 The bolter feels absolutely justified in taking off.
 The one left behind is hurt, baffled, and frightened.
 That would be me in the old days.

 This Is A Really Good Time To Examine What’s Really Happening

 It’s so easy to fall into the trap of thinking only of what might happen to someone you love:

 - What if he finds what he’s looking for, and you’re not included?